Board Meeting Information

 Informal Community Budget Meetings: These meetings are held throughout the school year and allow for community members to engage in conversation with Board members and school officials.

 The Board urges community members to use the normal chain of command to get answers to questions or to resolve concerns.
 However, the Board values input from the community and it specifically reserves times at Board Business Meetings for public comment on matters of general interest.
-Speakers are asked to give their names and will have two minutes to address the Board.
+Speakers are asked to give their names and will have three minutes to address the Board.
 The Board President is responsible for orderly meeting conduct and appropriateness of subject matter.
+No speaker may comment on or identify any particular student or employee by name or situation in his/her comments.

 Resolving Questions or Concerns